Okigwe: Agriculture and soil

 The soil is predominantly partly red clay and black or dark brown.
 The major crops grown in the district on its hilly farmlands are palm trees (palm oil and palm wine), cassava, and vegetables.

+Climate

+Rarely falling below 58°F or rising beyond 90°F, the weather is consistently warm throughout the year.
+The wet season is partially gloomy and humid.